Sharon L. Gaber, Ph.D., is the fifth chancellor of the University of North Carolina at Charlotte.

 - Gaber is the author of articles on regional and urban planning, public policy and the social dynamics that affect community decision-making and is also the co-author of a book on planning research methods.

-- She was also named to the Business North Carolina 2021 Power List, and in 2020 she received the YWCA Northwest Ohio Milestone Award for women’s leadership.
+- She has been named to the Business North Carolina Power List for three consecutive years (2021, 2022, 2023), and in 2020 received the YWCA Northwest Ohio Milestone Award for women’s leadership.

 Blazing new trails